hartwigmedical/actin/molecular/README.md

 ## Molecular Datamodel

-Evidence is attached to mutations or characteristics and has the following datamodel:
+Evidence is attached to driver events and characteristics with the following datamodel:

 | Field                          | Example Value | Details                                                                                                                                  |
 |--------------------------------|---------------|------------------------------------------------------------------------------------------------------------------------------------------|